luigizuccarelli/golang-html-knowledgebase/README.md

-# A simple golang microservice to rendr static html
+# A simple golang microservice to render static html

 ## Overview